John Symonds

 John Symonds (12 March 1914 – 21 October 2006) was an English writer known for his biographies of Aleister Crowley, as well as novels, plays, and children's books.
 His literary career spanned several decades, covering a wide range of genres and subjects.

 Symonds met Crowley in 1946 and became his literary executor, later writing multiple biographies, including The Great Beast (1952) and The Magic of Aleister Crowley (1958).
 While initially intrigued, he grew critical of Crowley’s practices, particularly regarding sex and drug use.

 Beyond his Crowley biographies, Symonds wrote fiction and children’s books, such as The Magic Currant Bun (1953).

 Biography

 Early life

 John Symonds was born on 12 March 1914 in Battersea, London, the son of Robert Wemyss Symonds and Lily Sapzells.
 At the age of 16 he moved to London and began educating himself by spending long hours in the reading room of the British Museum.
-A partial reconciliation with his father resulted in the latter funding research work that John Symonds would later mine for his own novels later in life.
+A partial reconciliation with his father resulted in the latter funding research work that John Symonds would mine for his own novels later in life.

 His first job was at Hulton Press, where he worked as a journalist on Picture Post and during this period he became friends with Dylan Thomas and Stephen Spender.
 Being exempted from military service, he helped to edit 'Lilliput' magazine.
 During this time he had a brief marriage with Hedwig Feurstein.